Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### Where is CPME running?

-CPME is deployed in Deutsche Boerse VPC (Virtual Private Cloud) on datacentres of Amazon Web Services or Google Cloud Platform within EU.
+CPME is deployed in Deutsche Boerse VPC (Virtual Private Cloud) on datacentres of Google Cloud Platform within EU.

 ### How is the communication designed, is it encrypted?